-Prices and availability of commodities consumed or used in connection with exploration and development, mining and refining such as natural gas, diesel, oil and electricity, as well as reagents such as copper sulfate, also fluctuate and these fluctuations affect the costs of production at various operations.
+Prices and availability of commodities consumed or used in connection with exploration, development, mining, smelting and refining, such as natural gas, diesel, oil and electricity, as well as reagents such as copper sulfate, also fluctuate and these fluctuations affect the costs of production at our various operations.
 Our smelting and refining operations at Trail require concentrates that we purchase from third parties.
 The availability of those concentrates and the treatment charges we can negotiate fluctuate depending on market conditions.
 These fluctuations can be unpredictable, can occur over short periods of time and may have a materially adverse impact on our operating costs or the timing and costs of various projects.
+Our general policy is not to hedge our exposure to changes in prices of the commodities we use in our business.